Association of American Medical Colleges

-The Association of American Medical Colleges (AAMC) is a nonprofit organization based in Washington, D.C. that was established in 1876.
+The Association of American Medical Colleges (AAMC) is a 501(c)(3) nonprofit organization based in Washington, D.C. that was established in June 1876.
 It represents medical schools, teaching hospitals, and academic and scientific societies, while providing services to its member institutions that include data from medical, education, and health studies, as well as consulting.
 The AAMC administers the Medical College Admission Test and operates the American Medical College Application Service and the Electronic Residency Application Service.
-Along with the American Medical Association, the AAMC co-sponsors the Liaison Committee on Medical Education, the accrediting body for all U.S. MD-granting medical education programs.
+Along with the American Medical Association (AMA), the AAMC co-sponsors the Liaison Committee on Medical Education (LCME), the accrediting body for all U.S. MD-granting medical education programs.

 History

 The AAMC was founded in 1876 at Jefferson Medical College in Philadelphia to establish standards for member medical schools.
-The first meeting was held on June 2, 1876 and included members from 22 medical colleges.
+The first meeting was held on June 2, 1876, and included members from 22 medical colleges.
 Jefferson Medical College's Dean, John B. Biddle, was the first president of the Association.
-The first set of standards established in 1876 included “a curriculum of two terms not occurring in the same year.”
+The first set of standards established in 1876 included "a curriculum of two terms not occurring in the same year."

 By 1905, the Association expanded its standards to require member schools to offer a four-year medical curriculum of no less than 4,000 hours.

 In 1942, the AAMC partnered with the American Medical Association's (AMA) Council on Medical Education and Hospitals to form the Liaison Committee on Medical Education (LCME).
 The LCME is an accrediting agency for educational programs at medical schools in the United States and Canada.

 In 2006, Darrell G. Kirch became president and CEO of AAMC, he served until 2019.
-On July 15, 2019, David J. Skorton replaced Kirch as President and CEO.
+On July 15, 2019, David J. Skorton replaced Kirch as president and CEO.

+In 2015, the AAMC announced MCAT examinees with documented disabilities would no longer be required to inform schools if they received accommodations during their exam.
+Prior to this, if someone received accommodations due to a documented disability, an asterisk was affixed to the score report to inform all schools the individual applied to.
+The schools were not informed of the specific disability or nature of the accommodations.